paoloarciaga/python-challenge/README.md

 2. My final Python files (.py) with my final code
 3. The text files (.txt) which display the results of my code

-PyBank Instructions:
-In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called budget_data.csv.
-The dataset is composed of two columns: "Date" and "Profit/Losses".

-Your task is to create a Python script that analyzes the records to calculate each of the following values:
-- The total number of months included in the dataset
-- The net total amount of "Profit/Losses" over the entire period
-- The changes in "Profit/Losses" over the entire period, and then the average of those changes
-- The greatest increase in profits (date and amount) over the entire period
-- The greatest decrease in profits (date and amount) over the entire period

-PyPoll Instructions:
-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called election_data.csv.
-The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
-- The total number of votes cast
-- A complete list of candidates who received votes
-- The percentage of votes each candidate won
-- The total number of votes each candidate won
-- The winner of the election based on popular vote